cpuhurtz/cpuhurtz.github.io/_posts/2024-01-05-disassembly-baofeng-uv-5r.markdown

 ## Summary:

 Prolific within the intersection between amateur radio and civilian tactical groups, the Baofeng UV-5R is an exceptional first choice for anyone trying to understand programmable radios and their application within the field.
 I rarely use mine, if at all, so I figured it's better suited in the queue for teardown.
 A preliminary glance at programming / operation of the radio can be found [here][0] \[0\].
+This post is less about the disassembly and more about the "having the option to do it", and perhaps introducing others to identifying integrated components

 ## Overview
 - [Disassembly](#disassembly)